rdpeng/rprogdatascience/manuscript/apply.md

 * The loop functions in R are very powerful because they allow you to conduct a series of operations on data using a compact form

-* The operation of a loop function involves iterating over an R object (e.g. a list or vector or matrix), applying a function to each element of the object, and the collating the results and returning the collated results.
+* The operation of a loop function involves iterating over an R object (e.g. a list or vector or matrix), applying a function to each element of the object, and then collating the results and returning the collated results.

-* Loop functions make heavy use of anonymous functions, which exist for the life of the loop function but are not stored anywhere
+* Loop functions make heavy use of anonymous functions, which exist for the life of the loop function but are not stored anywhere.

-* The `split()` function can be used to divide an R object in to subsets determined by another variable which can subsequently be looped over using loop functions.
+* The `split()` function can be used to divide an R object into subsets determined by another variable which can subsequently be looped over using loop functions.